 - Talk to your doctor about your symptoms.

 How to Still Get the Benefits of Bone Broth

 If you feel that you may be reacting to bone broth due to a glutamic acid sensitivity or histamine intolerance, don’t despair.
-Try the steps below to incorporate bone broth into your diet and gain the health benefits.
+Try the steps below to incorporate bone broth into your diet and gain the benefits.

 The first thing to do is to greatly reduce or eliminate the sources of free glutamate and or histamines in your diet for 2 to 4 weeks.
 Then: